 While selling ALL your stocks in a bear market is a major catastrophe, selling a little bit of them isn’t going to hurt you nearly as much.
 If you think that selling off 5-20% of your stocks will allow you to psychologically weather the storm so you don’t sell them all, then go ahead and do it.
 Just remember not to load back up on stocks in the next bull market.
 You’ve found your risk tolerance.

 One big benefit of an advisor is to “hold your hand” during market downturns.
 An advisor can earn 30 years' worth of advisory fees by preventing you from selling out in a big bear.
 Of course, sometimes advisors have just as much trouble staying the course as investors, but in general, it’s easier to stick to a sensible and reasonable plan when it isn’t your own money being lost each day.

 It can be very helpful for you to realize that many investors will stay the course just fine and you can too.
 The various WCI social media groups are a great resource for finding these like-minded investing peers.
 It’s kind of like using the herd mentality to your advantage.
 Just realize that many posting on social media today were not investing in 2008 and have never been through a bear market.
 But, the vast majority will do the right thing, and reading some advice from them won’t give you hypercalcemia as those TUMS will.

 6. Remember that stocks are on sale

 As Baron Rothschild said, “The time to buy is when there’s blood in the streets.”
 Some of the best returns I’ve ever had was the money I invested in late 2008 and early 2009.
-Remembering that fact will encourage me to avoid selling, to rebalance, and perhaps even to throw in a little extra money when the next bear market comes.
+Remembering that fact will encourage me to avoid selling, rebalancing, and perhaps even throw in a little extra money when the next bear market comes.